scrapy/scrapy/docs/topics/request-response.rst

 .. caution:: :attr:`Request.cb_kwargs` was introduced in version ``1.7``.
    Prior to that, :attr:`Request.meta` was the recommended option for passing information around callbacks.
-However, after ``1.7`` :attr:`Request.cb_kwargs` became the preferred way of passing user information, leaving :attr:`Request.meta` to be used by internal components like spider or downloader middlewares.
+However, after ``1.7``, using :attr:`Request.cb_kwargs` became the preferred way of passing user information, leaving :attr:`Request.meta` to be populated by internal components like spider or downloader middlewares.
-   The following example, which uses :attr:`Request.meta`, is only kept for historical reasons.
+   The following :attr:`Request.meta` example is only kept for historical reasons.

 ::